Snorkeler finds rare giant oarfish off California coast

 A California marine instructor's leisurely weekend snorkel turned into the discovery of a lifetime when she found the carcass of a massive, eel-like creature of a species thought to have inspired legends of giant sea serpents.

-The creatures are found in all temperate to tropical waters, but because they dive to depths of 3,000 feet (915 meters), they are rarely seen and remain largely unstudied.
-Little is known about their behaviour, the nonprofit educational institute said.
+The creatures are found in all temperate to tropical waters, but because they dive to depths of 3,000 feet, they are rarely seen and remain largely unstudied.
+Little is known about their behavior, the nonprofit educational institute said.

 "Jasmine Santana was shocked to see (a) half-dollar sized eye staring at her from the sandy bottom," the institute said in a statement.
 "Her first reaction was to approach with caution, until she realized that it was dead."

 Oarfish have a pug face, a crest running the length of their bodies and a skeleton of bone rather than cartilage common to fish species like sharks.
-They can grow up to a length of 56 feet (17 meters).
+They can grow up to a length of 56 feet.
 Because of their strange appearance, they are believed to have inspired legends of giant sea serpents.

 It took a group of 15 adults to pull the fish's massive carcass up the beach to a better viewing area, the institute said.
 Its longest serving employee, Mark Johnson, could not believe his eyes.
 "In 32 years here," he said.
 "I have never seen anything like this!"